GuiCoralli/Back_Explorer/README.md

 <div>

    - [x] It is important that you have app insomnia to convert and run tests in your application.<br>
-   - [x] This API works together with the Front End application and you can find it here: <br>
+   - [x] This API works together with the Frontend application and you can find it here: <br>

    - [x]  https://github.com/GuiCoralli/frontend-FoodExplorer